dfinity/portal/docs/tokenomics/token-holders/custody-options-intro.md

 With this in mind, you should take note of the following general recommendations:

 -   Do not use a work computer to configure a digital asset storage solution.
-Your private personal data could be lost or compromised while hosted on a work computer, especially if that computer is routinely connected to the internet.
+Your private personal data could be lost or compromised while hosted on a work computer, especially if that computer is routinely connected to the Internet.

 -   Do not leave your cold storage wallet or any private information in a public place where it could be compromised.